NairSreya/NairSreya/README.md

 ## About Me

--  I'm currently building **[Grove](https://maggithelasite.web.app/index.html)** - bringing delicious experiences to the digital world
+-  I'm currently building **[Grove](https://maggithelasite.web.app/index.html)** -mindfulness app that turns focus sessions into a tree-growing game, helping users build virtual groves while tracking their productivity time.
 -  I'm diving deep into **backend development for Blockchain Technology** and exploring the decentralized ecosystem
--  I'm excited to collaborate on **VITas** and other innovative blockchain projects
+-  I'm excited to collaborate on **VITas** and other innovative blockchain projects  =
--  I'm seeking collaborators and contributors for **[Maggi Thela](https://maggithelasite.web.app/index.html)** - let's build something amazing together!
 -  Let's talk about **blockchain technology, technical writing, and creative design**
 -  Reach out to me at **sreyanair0609@gmail.com**
 -  Fun fact: **I make lo-fi music in my free time**